 2. In the meantime, the peasant paintings in Huixian are regarded as the best in China.
-So you can appreciate two great fork arts in one place.
+So you can appreciate two great folk arts in one place.

-3. Huxian is easy to access as it is only 40 km southwest to Xi'an City where is a must-go destination in China for Terracotta Warriors and spectacular historic relics.
+3. Huxian is easy to access as it is only 40 km southwest of Xi'an City which is a must-go destination in China for Terracotta Warriors and spectacular historic relics.

 Ancient city Pingyao is highly recommended for the enhanced cultural experience.

 1. Pingyao is a perfectly preserved example of a Chinese ancient city and traditional culture.
 Visiting Pingyao Ancient City is like stepping back in time.

 2. Not only fork artists, but also many traditional housewives in Pingyao can cut paper cuts well.

 For most tourists, Beijing is likely to be the first or last stop in China.

 Even if you are short of time, it is still possible to have a half-day Hutong tour in Beijing.
 Many traditional families living in Hutong can do paper cutting well.
 You can ask your tour guide to arrange a demonstration for you.

 Prefer a tailor-made China tour with Xi'an, contact us now.